elle-concetta/Our-Wedding-App/README.md

 ## Introduction
-A wedding invitation application with a reservation system using firebase hosting and database.
+A wedding invitation application with a reservation system using firestore database and firebase hosting.

 ## Commands

+### Beginning Commands
 ```sh
 yarn install
 ```